NativeScript/docs-v7/best-practices/bundling-with-webpack.md

 ```

 #### Using snapshot without Webpack
 The `nativescript-dev-webpack` plugin adds `generate-android-snapshot` npm script in the app's `package.json` file.
 The command will check if `__snapshot.js` file exists in the app root folder and will generate and install blob files using the file as input.
 Make sure you have prepared the android platform beforehand, because a subsequent prepare will clear some installed artefacts.
 This is how V8 heap snapshot can be generated from a single file, without using Webpack bundling.
 However, generating snapshot from something different than a Webpack bundle is not a common scenario.
-Packing all scripts into one fat bundle, in advance, is what makes the snapshot so beneficial.
+Packing all scripts into one fat bundle in advance, is what makes the snapshot so beneficial.
 Generating snapshot for a single script only will rarely have some notable effect on the app performance.

 ## Debugging Common Errors